mcawezome/mcawezome/README.md

 ## Hi there 👋
 # My Name is Max McWhae
-### I am Programming Student
+### I am Programming and AI Student

-I am a Cert IV Advanced Programming Student at TAFE But I have been learning coding as a hobbt since 2002 and Software Development since 2010.
+I am a Diploma of Advanced Programming Student at TAFE But I have been learning coding as a hobby since 2002 and Software Development since 2010.

-Skills I am learning in class:
+Skills I am focussing on:
-* Mobile Development (C# Maui)
 * Python Development and Open Source Contribution
-* Web Technology - HTML, CSS, Javascript bootcamp
-* Innovative Technologies
+* ML, DL Models
+* Data cleaning & Exploratory Analysis

 Solo Projects:
 * 2002 - Neopets profile